nickmontfort/curveship-js/doc/tutorial.md

 We next add some things for the actors to interact with.
 Each unique thing object begins with the `thing` objectname.
 The relationship between the thing and the actors are defined.

-In this story, there is a camera owned by the reporter and a purse possessed by actress.
+In this story, there is a camera owned by the reporter and a purse possessed by actress.<br>
 `// THINGS next`<br>
 `thing.camera = new Thing("a", "camera", spatial.on, actor.reporter);`<br>
 `thing.camera.owner = actor.reporter;`<br>